zkorum/legal/README.md

 - AWS Pinpoint and AWS SNS for sending one-time code via SMS/Voice/Messaging app
 - AWS Pinpoint and AWS SES for sending one-time code via email
 - AWS Pinpoint to send notifications
-- We install an LLM locally in AWS infra.
 - All the AWS services are stored on servers based in Paris.
 A replica of this AWS infrastructure MAY be created and hosted on a US server, for performance reason.
 - Other softwares as a service that we use (hosted in their own cloud):
+    - A Hosted LLM (exact service to be defined)
     - Apple Push Notification service (APNs) for notifications
     - Google Firebase Cloud Messaging (FCM) for notifications
     - Plausible for analytics: https://plausible.io/